grpc/proposal/A14-channelz.md

 and value is expressed as a string.

 If there is a more structured form (such as TCP info), it too can be included in the socket option message.
-At least one of the string form or the structured form should be present.
+At least one of the string forms or the structured form should be present.
 The additional data is exposed as a Proto3 Any field, to accommodate types added later.
 A few default messages are included for the common options, such as that for TCP Info, and socket timeouts.